Short hair is the undeniable hair trend of 2020.

 Don't believe us?
-Just look at the Golden Globes red carpet, you couldn't move for short hair.
+Just look at the Golden Globes red carpet (the last red carpet in living memory) you couldn't move for short hair.

 And now that we're stuck at home, it's the perfect excuse to switch up your style by grabbing some scissors and giving your hair the trim it deserves.
 However, it's not that easy is it?
 The thought of chopping off your hair can be extremely daunting, especially if you're used to having long hair.